Akunnadove/Data-Analysis-Code-Projects/README.md

-# Python-Data-Analysis
+# Data-Analysis-Code-Projects
-Using python to analyze datasets, identify patterns and trends
+Using python and julia to analyze datasets, identify patterns, trends and answer data driven questions.